selfup/dkr/README.md

 ### run dkr in container host

-`docker-compose exec --priviledged dkr ./dkr run /bin/sh`
+`docker-compose exec --privileged dkr ./dkr run /bin/sh`

 Here you will be in a shell.